scleung-astro/python-apps/README.md

 the given gener and composition title, or the opus number, the page returns the candidate composition.

+### sql_manager
+A mini application combining PySimpleGUI and SQLite3 in Python.
+The folder contains both the python file and a sample database to test the code.
+You can also run the code with other databases (the sample one contains the minimal amount of information to demonstrate how SQLite interacts with PySimpleGUI to access SQL database and its GUI.)

+Note: At the beginning a window pops up.
+There you need to provide the path of the database.

 ### tictactoe.py
 This is the first open-source PyGame app I developed.
 The simple tic-tac-toe provides an excellent place for me to develop the decision-tree from scratch